Building Hours and Holidays

 The menu is available in the cafe and the reception area.
 Students interested in arranging for a class meal are asked to work with the cafe staff.
 Pizza delivery directly to a University Center Grayslake classroom is now available.

 Vending machines for cold beverages are located on all three levels near the mid-section of the building.
-Snacks are also available in the vending machine on the second floor.
+In addition, ice cream is available in a vending machine on the first floor and snacks are available in a vending machine on the second floor.

 Food and Beverages On Campus

 Food and beverages purchased within the University Center are allowed in the classrooms, but no food or drink is allowed in the computer labs; Covered beverages and tidy snacks are allowed in the library.
 Students and visitors should dispose of trash properly in the classroom wastebaskets and the recycling stations located on each floor.

 Copying and printing is available in the first floor student services area and the third floor library.
 The Center has just transitioned to a new print/copy solution, so please download a user’s guide for instruction in how to use the new system.